-Any group of 2 or more people can play a yes/no game.
-At first, you should choose the leader.
+Any group of 2 or more people can play a situation puzzle.
+First, you should choose the presenter.

-The leader chooses the situation and introduces the other players to its conditions.
-The leader knows the answer but doesn't reveal it to the others.
+The presenter chooses a situation and introduces its problem to the other players.
+The presenter checks the answer, but doesn’t read it to the others.

-The aim of the players is to guess and tell what has happened.
-To achieve it one should ask questions, and the leader can answer only “Yes”, “No” or “It isn't important / I don't know / Specify the question”.
+The players’ goal is to guess and tell the presenter what has happened.
+To achieve it, they are to ask the presenter different questions.
+The presenter is allowed to answer only "Yes", "No" or "It isn't important/I don't know/Specify the question".

-Have you solved it?
-Rate the game to help other users to find the most interesting yes/no games.
+Have solved it?
+Rate the riddle to help other users to find the most interesting situation puzzles.

-The leader says: A naked person was found dead in the middle of a field.
-There was a burnt match in his hand.
-What has happened and how did he get there?
+The presenter says: A naked person was found dead amidst a field.
+He was holding a burnt match in his hand.
+What had happened and how had he got there?

 The players start asking questions: